 Studies in the Great Lakes basin are showing an ever-increasing presence and impacts associated with plastic pollution.
 Solving this problem will require a binational response.
 Unfortunately, the U.S. and Canadian governments responsible for protecting the health of the Great Lakes Basin have not yet worked together to address this cross-basin problem.
 On the contrary, at the end of last year, the two federal governments took an action that is likely to make the risk greater.

-On this webinar, you will learn about this new Canada-U.S. arrangement.
+On this webinar, you will learn about the new Canada-U.S. arrangement.
 You will also find out about a company proposal to take post-consumer plastic from Ontario and the eastern U.S. to a sorting facility in Erie, Pennsylvania.
 There it would be “flaked” and sorted, with a “proprietary blend” of this post-consumer plastic flake being shipped by barge across Lake Erie.
 In Nanticoke, Ontario this flaked, blended mixture of post-consumer plastics (#3-7) would be utilized in steel smelting processes.
 The new Canada-U.S. arrangement would facilitate this movement of plastic wastes across the border.

 - Sherri A. Mason, Ph.D., Sustainability Coordinator, Penn State Behrend, speaking on the extent and impacts of plastics on the Great Lakes.
 Her presentation is available for download here.

 - Sarah Bennett, Campaign Manager, Clean Water Advocacy, PennFuture, and Lynda Lukasic, Executive Director, Environment Hamilton, speaking on the Erie PA – Nanticoke ON proposal.
 Sarah Bennett’s presentation is available for download here.
 Lynda Lukasic’s presentation is available for download here.

-Contact: Fe de Leon, CELA at firstname.lastname@example.org
+For more information, contact: Fe de Leon, CELA at firstname.lastname@example.org